TYPE DESIGN INFORMATION PAGE last updated on Wed Jun 19 12:05:29 EDT 2013

 • Larisch (2007): a hand-lettered design by the Austrian calligrapher and teacher, Rudolf von Larisch.
 The original was used for the title page of the 1903 edition of Beispiele Kunstlerischer Schrift Examples of Artistic Writing).

-• Jugendstil Initials (2007): a blackletter designed by Heinrich Vogeler around 1905.
+• Jugendstil Initials (2007): an all caps decorative blackletter typeface designed by Heinrich Vogeler around 1905.

 • Wedding (2007): a multi-style English blackletter family, based on a Morris Fuller Benton original called Wedding Text.

-• Auchentaller (2007), a monoline art nouveau face inspired by a travel poster by Josef Maria Auchentaller (b.
+• Auchentaller (2007), a monoline art nouveau typeface inspired by a travel poster by Josef Maria Auchentaller (b.
 Vienna, 1865, d.
 Grado, 1949; studied at the Vienna Academy, professor in Munich, member of the secession from 1898, artist) in 1906.

 • Phinney Jenson (2007): a Venetian by Nicolas Jenson from the 15th century, about which Wallace writes: In 1890 a leader of the Arts & Crafts movement in England named William Morris founded Kelmscott Press.
 He was an admirer of Jensons Roman and drew his own somewhat darker version called Golden, which he used for the hand-printing of limited editions on homemade paper, initiating the revival of fine printing in England.
 Morris' efforts came to the attention of Joseph Warren Phinney, manager of the Dickinson Type Foundry of Boston.
 Phinney requested permission to issue a commercial version, but Morris was philosophically opposed and flatly refused.
 So Phinney designed a commercial variation of Golden type and released it in 1893 as Jenson Oldstyle.
 Phinney Jenson is our version of Phinneys version of Morris' version of Nicolas Jensons Roman.

-• Advertisers Gothic (2008): based on Robert Wiebking's tasteless 1917 design for Western Typefoundry.
+• Advertisers Gothic (2008): based on Robert Wiebking's tasteless 1917 design for Western Type foundry.
 HiH writes: Advertisers Gothic is bold and brash, like the city it comes from, Chicago.
 It was designed by the accomplished German-American matrix engraver, Robert Wiebking, for the Western Type Foundry in 1917.
 As its name suggests, it was designed for commercial headliner work, much as Publicity Gothic by Sidney Gaunt for BB&S the year before.
 See our Publicity Headline.

 • Publicity Headline (2006): an allcaps version of Sidney Gaunt's advertising typeface, Publicity Gothic (1916, Barnhart Brothers & Spindler).
 Its heavy weight and robust strength allows it to be used against complex backgrounds or reversed out on dark backgrounds without getting lost.